nino-b/Namaste-React/assignments/episode02/assignment.md

 <h1>What is NPM?</h1>

-- NPM stands for Node Package Manager.
+- Stands for - Node Package Manager.
-- It is a package manager for the JavaScript programming language and is the default package manager for the JavaScript runtime environment Node.js.
+- A package manager for JS and Node.js environment.
-- NPM consists of a ```command line client``` (also called ```npm```) and an ```online database of public and paid-for private packages```, known as the ```npm registry```.
+- Consists of <b>command line client</b> (also called <b>npm</b>) and an <b>online database for packages</b> (also called <b>npm registry</b>).
-   - The registry is accessed via the client, and the available packages can be browsed and searched via the npm website.

-<h2>NPM is used to:</h2>
+<h2>NPM is used to:</h2>    <b></b>

-- Install and manage dependencies for Node.js applications.
-Dependencies are specified in a ```package.json``` file, and npm automatically installs them.
-- Share packages of code with other developers around the world.
-Developers can publish their packages to the npm registry to be used by others.
+- Share packages with other developers.
+Developers can publish their packages to the <b>npm registry</b>.
+  - In such case, your project's <b>package.json</b> file must contain a property - <b>"main"</b>. <b>"main" should take JS file as entry point, instead of defauld HTML file.
+- Manage dependencies for Node.js projects.
+Dependencies are listed in <b>package.json</b> file. ```npm install``` can automatically install those dependencies (and devDependencies (necessary for development stage)).
+This is why we can add ```node_modules``` in <b>.gitignore</b> file.
-- Run scripts and build processes.
+- Run scripts.
 The ```package.json``` file can also specify scripts that can be run using npm, which is useful for tasks like starting a server, running tests, or compiling code.
-- The npm toolset also provides version management and dependency resolution, which helps developers avoid version conflicts and manage dependencies efficiently.
-It's an essential tool for modern web development, especially for those working with Node.js or front-end technologies that rely on Node.js packages.

-With npm, you can easily manage these packages in your Node.js projects. <h2>Here's how it generally works:</h2>
+<h2>Here's how it generally works:</h2>

-<h3>Installation:</h3> You use npm to install a package from the npm registry, a large repository of public packages.
-You can install packages globally (available across all projects on your machine) or locally (available only within a specific project).
+- <b>Installation:</b> You use npm to install a package from the npm registry (a large repository of public packages).

-<h3>package.json:</h3> This is a file in your project directory that keeps track of all the packages your project depends on.
-When you install a package using npm, it gets listed in this file along with its version number.
-This helps in managing and sharing project dependencies.
+- <b>package.json:</b> Keeps track of all the packages.
+Each package gets listed in this file along with its version number.

-<h3>Version Management:</h3> npm handles different versions of packages to ensure compatibility and stability of your application.
-You can specify which version of a package your project needs, and npm will take care of installing the correct version.
+- <b>Version Management:</b> You can specify which version of a package your project needs, and npm will take care of installing the correct version.

-- ^ (Caret): Updates to the latest minor version (recommended for getting new features and fixes).
+  - <b>^ (Caret):</b> Updates to the latest minor version (recommended for getting new features and fixes).
 E.g.: If you have ^2.5.0, npm can update to any 2.x.x version greater than or equal to 2.5.0 but will not update to 3.0.0 or higher.
-- ~ (Tilde): Updates to the latest patch version within the minor version specified (for getting bug fixes).
+  - <b>~ (Tilde):</b> Updates to the latest patch version within the minor version specified (for getting bug fixes).
 E.g.: If you have ~2.5.0, npm can update to any 2.5.x version greater than or equal to 2.5.0 but will not update to 2.6.0 or higher.
-- No prefix: Sticks to the exact version specified, with no updates applied automatically (for ensuring absolute consistency).
+  - <b>No prefix:</b> Sticks to the exact version specified, with no updates applied automatically (for ensuring absolute consistency).

-<h3>Dependency Resolution:</h3> Often, packages depend on other packages. npm automatically resolves these dependencies, ensuring that all the necessary packages are installed for your project to work.
+- <b>Dependency Resolution:</b> Often, packages depend on other packages. npm automatically resolves these dependencies, ensuring that all the necessary packages are installed for your project to work.